Selective Mutism In Children: What Is It & How Can You Help Your Child

 A professional child psychologist may also prescribe medication for children with selective mutism, particularly to children with severe or chronic symptoms.
 Please consult with a child psychiatrist before giving your child any anxiety medication.

-How Can You Help Your Child Cope?
+How Can You Help Your Child Cope with Selective Mutism?

 Other than professional treatment, you, as a parent/guardian, can also help your child learn how to cope and manage their condition.
 You can try: